GerHobbelt/mupdf/docs/Notes/Weirdness Extraordinaire - strange discoveries while hunting for smaller static linked executables.md

 > This has developer round-trip time consequences though: previously, the build process would max out my laptop's cores as multiple source files would be compiled in parallel.
 >
-> That still happens, but with `/GL` this now has become a must *faster* task, so the core-maxing-out phase of the entire build is shorter, while the *single core linker phase* has much more work to do, thanks to `/LTCG` happening there.
+> That still happens, but with `/GL` this now has become a much *faster* task, so the core-maxing-out phase of the entire build is shorter, while the *single core linker phase* has much more work to do, thanks to `/LTCG` happening there.
 >
-> So you win some, you loose some.
+> So you win some, you loose some (more)?
 I guess this means I won't be flipping the bit on all them projects...

 Drat!
 That didn't change much.
 (The binary even got a wee little *bigger* this time.)
 Apparently wxWidgets is so intertwined (like MFC and all those other GUI frameworks out there) that this little fiddling doesn't help to get rid of useless material, once you start using any of it.